 Many schools have little experience caring for a student with diabetes and may not know what is involved in diabetes management.
 It will take some time for the school to get used to caring for your child, just as it took some time for you and your family.

 Before sending your child back to school, notify the school, especially the principal, school nurse and teacher(s) that your child has diabetes.
-Work with a diabetes educator to train and prepare them for what's involved in diabetes management to ensure a safe learning environment for your child.
+Work with your school to have a 504 Plan in place and ask your doctor for a Diabetes Medical Management Plan (DMMP) so your child's diabetes care needs at school are clear.
+Also, work with a diabetes educator to train and prepare them for what's involved in diabetes management to ensure a safe learning environment for your child.

 It's All About Team Work

-Since your child spends most of the day at school, your child's school nurse is a member of your D-team.
+Since your child spends most of the day at school, your child's school nurse is a member of your child's diabetes care team.
 Work with the school nurse and principal to make sure a trained adult is available to care for your child when the school nurse is not available to help.
 If your school does not have a school nurse, call the school district to find out how to reach the appropriate person for coordinating your child's care.

 Be Proactive and Resourceful

 - Share helpful information about diabetes with school personnel.